Get set for Demo Day 2017

-Demo Day is an annual campaign during British Science Week that aims to inspire secondary school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
-It has run successfully for the last two years in hundreds of schools across the UK.
+Demo Day is an annual campaign during British Science Week that aims to inspire school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
+It has run successfully for the last three years in hundreds of schools across the UK.

-For British Science Week 2016, Demo Day falls on Thursday 17 March!
+For British Science Week 2017, Demo Day will be on Thursday 16 March.

-Once again, we will be asking teachers and technicians who are planning to run a demonstration on Demo Day, to pledge via our website.
-Your pledge will be added to our interactive map which will display all the pledges from participating schools across the UK.
+We are asking teachers and technicians who are planning to run a demonstration on Demo Day, to pledge their involvement.
+Your pledge will be added to our interactive map which will display all participants from schools across the UK.

-For Demo Day 2015, a new downloadable resource, Demo insights, was produced.
-This new resource is full of ideas and demo insights for teachers including tips, stories and thoughts from professional science communicators, ranging from presenters, writers and lecturers to magicians and filmmakers.
+- Find tips, stories and thoughts from professional science communicators, ranging from presenters, writers and lecturers to magicians and filmmakers at Demo insights

-For Demo Day 2014 we released Demo: The Movie, a 30-minute film which follows science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching.
-We also released demo videos and written guides of six teacher and technician demonstration favourites.
+- Watch Demo: The Movie, a 30-minute film which follows science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching

 Who is involved?

-The British Science Association would like to thank the Gatsby Charitable Foundation for supporting Demo Day, and also to all our partner organisations who are sharing information via their networks to help us reach the widest possible selection of schools.
+The British Science Association would like to thank both the Gatsby Charitable Foundation and The Worshipful Company of Horners for supporting Demo Day.
+We’d also like to thank all our partner organisations for their support in sharing information and resources.